lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 line_dash_gap
 ~~~~~~~~~~~~~

-Set the gap between dashes in pixel.
+Set gap between dashes in pixels.
 Note that dash works only on horizontal and vertical lines

 .. raw:: html